Central limit theory for Peaks-over-Threshold partial sums of long memory linear time series: Introduction

 A causal linear (or MA($\infty$)) time series $X_t=\sum_{j=0}^{\infty} a_j \varepsilon_{t-j}$, $t\in \mathbb{Z}$, built upon i.i.d.~innovations $(\varepsilon_t)$ with at least a fractional moment and real-valued coefficients $(a_j)$, is (roughly speaking) said to have long memory if the decay of the coefficients to 0 is slow enough to yield a divergent series, yet fast enough to accommodate tail heaviness of the innovations.
-Linear time series models are among the best-known in the literature, as they include the ARFIMA model introduced by~\cite{grajoy1980}, which is arguably the simplest example of a stochastic process having long memory.
+Long memory linear time series models include the ARFIMA model introduced by~\cite{grajoy1980}, which is arguably the simplest example of a stochastic process having long memory.
 The ARFIMA model has been successfully applied to various fields, such as finance and economics~\cite{bhaswa2006} and medicine~\cite{wanetal2024}, and is the subject of active mathematical research, for example on fundamental aspects linked to model selection~\cite{huaetal2022}.

 Central limit theorems for partial sums of long memory linear time series are well-known; see among others~\cite[Chapter~4]{beranLongMemoryProcessesProbabilistic2013}.
 Instead of the linear time series $(X_t)$, however, in many applications one is interested in a subordinated time series, that is, a transformation $G(X_t)$.
 Typical examples are $G(X_t)=|X_t|^p$, yielding the empirical $p$th moment, or $G(X_t)=\ind\{X_t\le x\}$, providing an estimator of the distribution function of $X_0$ at the point $x$.
 This problem is discussed by \cite{hoLimitTheoremsFunctionals1997} (innovations with finite eighth moment), \cite{hoAsymptoticExpansionEmpirical1996} (innovations with finite fourth moment and $G(X_t)=\ind\{X_t\le x\}$), \cite{surgailisStableLimitsSums2004} (innovations with finite second moment but no fourth moment) and \cite{koulAsymptoticsEmpiricalProcesses2001} (innovations with finite first moment but no second moment); see also~\cite[Section~III]{dehlingEmpiricalProcessTechniques2002a} and~\cite[Section~16.1]{kulikHeavyTailedTimeSeries2020}.
 The cornerstone of a standard proof is to show a (weak) reduction principle of the form